Samsung/tizen-docs/docs/application/design/wearable/ui-components.md

-The Gear’s basic components are optimized for its circular display.
+The Gear's basic components are optimized for its circular display.
 Design your interface with appropriate components so users can interact with your app intuitively.

 ## UI Components